ReviveToday/website/.github/CONTRIBUTING.md

 - Fixes and amendments to articles.
 - Website bug reports.

-Queries outside of these are better off [emailed to the website owner][rte].
+Queries outside of these are better off [raised on the ReviveToday Discord][rte].

 ### Pull Requests